deusx7/deusx7.github.io/posts/ctf/cyberstarters23/qualif/index.md

 <br>
 <br>

-If by change I made any mistake you can DM me here @Discord Hack.You#9120
+If by chance I made any mistake you can DM me here @Discord Hack.You#9120

 *Arigato*